What can we know about that which we cannot even imagine?: Abstract

 \section{Abstract}

-In this essay I will consider a sequence of questions, ending with one about the breadth and depth of the epistemic limitations of our our science and mathematics.
-I will then suggest a possible way to circumvent such limitations.
-I begin by considering questions about the biological function of intelligence.
-This will lead into questions concerning human language, perhaps the most important cognitive prosthesis we have ever developed.
-While it is traditional to rhapsodize about the perceptual power provided by human language, I will emphasize how horribly limited – and therefore limiting – it is.
-This will lead to questions of whether human mathematics, being so deeply grounded in our language, is also deeply limited.
-I will then combine all of this into a partial, sort-of, sideways answer to the guiding question of this essay: what we can ever discern about all that we cannot even conceive of?
+In this essay I will consider a sequence of questions.
+The first questions concern the biological function of intelligence in general, and cognitive prostheses of human intelligence in particular.
+These will lead into questions concerning human language, perhaps the most important cognitive prosthesis humanity has ever developed.
+While it is traditional to rhapsodize about the cognitive power encapsulated in human language, I will emphasize how horribly limited human language is – and therefore how limited our cognitive abilities are, despite their being augmented with language.
+This will lead to questions of whether human mathematics, being ultimately formulated in terms of human language, is also deeply limited.
+I will then combine these questions to pose a partial, sort-of, sideways answer to the guiding concern of this essay: what we can ever discern about that we cannot even conceive?

-I’d like to consider a sequence of questions in this essay, each one leading into the next, somewhat like successive chapters in a monograph.
-The first of these questions concern reasons for believing our cognitive capabilities are extraordinarily limited, why the vaunted power of our mathematics and science are actually manifestations of its extremely constrained nature.
-This leads into questions concerning whether our cognitive abilities might forever be limited this way, and the nature of the consequent limitations on what we might ever be able to glean concerning what it is that we will never even be able to imagine.
-The first of these questions have been raised before, but the ending ones are novel, I believe, at least in their emphasis.
+To simplify the pedagogy, I structure this essay as a sequence of questions, each question leading to the next, like successive chapters in a monograph.
+The first questions concern the nature of intelligence in biological systems, viewed from a long time-scale, evolutionary perspective.
+These questions lead into arguments that the cognitive capabilities of we humans are extraordinarily limited.
+Specifically, I argue that those very aspects of our mathematics and science that are vaunted as providing power for investigating the nature of reality are rather the opposite: they establish that our mathematics and science is actually extraordinarily constrained, a straight-jacket on our ability to interrogate reality.
+These arguments then lead to questions concerning whether our cognitive abilities might forever be limited this way.
+I then consider the implications such limitations would impose, on what we might ever be able to glean concerning what it is that we will never even be able to imagine.
+In particular, I consider how future development of AI might impact this issue.

+The first of these questions are similar to questions considered previously, e.g.,~\cite{mcginn1994problem}.
+However, the ending questions are novel, at least in their emphasis.